Watson-Personal-Assistant/developer/_content/audio/interface.md

 }`

 #### Error
 Error messages are sent from the audio gatewawy to the audio client when an error occurs.
-The ID paramemter matches the transaction ID of the transaction which caused the error.
+The ID parameter matches the transaction ID of the transaction which caused the error.

 Example:
 `{